Saturday, July 17, 2010

 • Liquids and gels in a quart bag.

 • Take off the bling and belt prior to screening.
-It's metal, no?
+It's metal, obviously?

-• The carry-on suitcase must fit in the little test box at the entrance to the security line.
+• Your carry-on suitcase must fit in the little test box at the entrance to the security line.
+No expanding suitcases.

 • Only one suitcase and one other small item.
-Not a purse and armful of other stuff.
+Not an additional purse and armful of other stuff.
 We have too much stuff.

 • Step out of the aisle after you lift your bag up.
-Don't stand in the aisle and decide what you need from your bag, just to pass the next few hours; you had an hour to decide in the gate area, if you couldn't, tough toodles.
+Don't stand in the aisle and decide what you need from your bag, just to pass the next few hours; you had an hour waiting at the gate to work this out.
+If you couldn't do it then, tough toodles.
+Do without or wait until we are at 25,000 feet.

-• Bag in wheels first.
-Simple--square peg in square hole--but ~ 30% of the travelers don't get it.
+• Bags go in wheels first.
+Simple--square peg in square hole.
+Not sideways.
+No wheels out.
+But ~ 30% of the travelers don't get it.

-• Sit.
-But don't buckle until the window seat guy is in.
+• Sit down.
+But don't buckle-up until the window seat guy is in.

 Sheeze.